-Built in Singapore for the RN in the late 1960s, Datchet had a steel hull and, if memory serves me right, a comparatively fragile marine plywood superstructure.
+Built by Vospers in Singapore for the Far East Fleet Clearance Diving Team, Datchet was named on 18 December 1968 and given the pendant number A357 after sea trials (see The Far East Clearance Diving Team by Brian Braidwood in the website's Dit Box).
+She had a steel hull and, if memory serves me right, a comparatively fragile marine plywood superstructure.
 One of the Malaysian clearance diving officers I trained at Vernon in the 1980s told me that her sister ship was employed by the Singaporean Navy.
 I will always have a soft spot for her so it’s nice to see that she’s still going strong.
 I won’t dwell on the stories I could tell but suffice it to say that she led an interesting and improbably charmed life in all manner of places.

 Left: FDT Datchet and Plymouth CD Team in 1981 with your humble webmaster top left

 Right: MV Datchet photographed by MCDOA member Duncan Bridge at Cowes in 2006